SEATTLE EMERGENCY DENTIST

 After you’ve taken the appropriate action following your injury and you’ve attempted to reduce any pain, it’s critical that you see an emergency dentist, like Dr. Tuanh Smith or Dr. Martin of Aurora Dental Care.

 Aurora Dental Care specializes in general, cosmetic, and restorative dentistry, and offers a wide variety of emergency dentistry services.
-The team specializes in taking great care of you, especially during emergency situations.
+The team of Seattle emergency dentists and hygienists specialize in taking great care of you, especially during emergency situations.

 With flexible hours, decades of experience, and a friendly, patient-focused approach, Aurora Dental Care is the best place for emergency dentistry in Seattle!